-- 1. Advocate appropriate practices for children, model professionalism, and demonstrate ethical conduct based on guidelines from the National Association for the Education of Young Children (NAEYC). - 2.
-Effectively and respectfully communicate with students, staff and families including those from diverse backgrounds and special populations. - 3.
-Implement various developmentally and age-appropriate teaching, assessment and guidance strategies needed to effectively work with young children from birth to age eight.
+- 1. Model appropriate practices for children, professionalism, and demonstrate ethical conduct based on guidelines from the National Association for the Education of Young Children (NAEYC). - 2.
+Implement various developmentally and age-appropriate teaching, assessment and guidance strategies needed to effectively work with young children from birth to age eight. - 3.
+Reflect on practices, pedagogy and resources used in an early childhood setting that serves children ages birth through age eight years.